SirNeirda/godot_procedural_infinite_world/README.md

 - The project is somewhat over-engineered with some overkill functions and classes.
 - Works on Android, but there is no logic for touch movement

-If you like this project, need help or have cool ideas, join our [Discord](https://discord.gg/JhnQwUpFBm)!
+Overall, it would be super nice to turn this into a neat plugin, but I do lack the time to work more than a couple of minutes here and there, so if you would like to help or receive help, join our [Discord](https://discord.gg/JhnQwUpFBm)!